Shrimp on the barbie

-Details
+The phrase has since been used, along with some variations, to make reference to Australia in popular culture in the US.
+The phrase is rarely used in Australia.
+Few use the word "shrimp" in Australia (the word most commonly used is "prawn") and the phrase is often perceived as American.

+Production

-The advertisement pre-dated Hogan's popularity in the 1986 film Crocodile Dundee.
-Thus they were not initially seen as celebrity advertisements in the US, as he was relatively unknown in the United States (though well known in the UK through his long-running television comedy show), although the film somewhat increased the commercial's popularity.
+While Hogan was well known in Australia from his long-running television comedy show, the advertisement pre-dated Hogan's popularity in America from the 1986 film Crocodile Dundee.
+However, the success of the film increased the commercial's popularity.

-The advertisements were developed by the Australian agency Mojo in conjunction with American agency N.W.
-Ayer.
+The advertisements were developed by the Australian agency Mojo in conjunction with American agency N. W. Ayer.
 The campaign was launched during the National Football Conference Championship Game on 8 January 1984.
 Before the campaign, Australia was approximately number 78 on the "most desired" vacation destination list for Americans, but became number 7 three months after the launch, and soon became number 1 or 2 on Americans' "dream vacation" list, remaining in that position for most of the next two decades.